-Just as with the service of a Notice of Hearing, the service of a Notice of Decision is of primary importance to the "natural justice" interests of any party effected by it.
-Besides informing the parties of their rights and duties stemming from the hearing, the 'issuance' (or 'service', it's variable) of a "final" (not interim) Notice of Decision triggers the "running" of any review and appeal limitation periods [see Ch.15].
+Just as with the service of a Notice of Hearing, the service of a Notice of Decision is of primary importance to the interests of any party effected by it.
+Besides informing the parties of their rights and duties stemming from the hearing, the 'issuance' (or 'service', it's variable) of a "final" (not interim) Notice of Decision usually triggers the "running" of any review and appeal time periods [see Ch.15].
 Technically, these time periods start to run with the issuance of the 'order', but this is almost always coincident with the Notice of Decision.

 Legally, the standard service provisions set out in the SPPA [s.18], which normally govern the service of the Notice of Decision by tribunals, are overridden [RTA s.208(2)] and replaced by the standard RTA service provisions [see Ch.13, s.8(b): General Board Procedures: Service and Filing of Documents: Service on Parties"] [these are personal service and mail: RTA s.191].

-As well [under RTA s.208(1)] - this service duty is only owed by the Board to parties "who participated in the proceeding, or the person who represented the party".
+As well [under RTA s.208(1)], this service duty is only owed by the Board to parties "who participated in the proceeding, or the person who represented the party".
 The Board Rules read on this issue [R22.1]:

 (f) Amending Orders

 The SPPA grants all of it's tribunals general authority to amend Orders for typographical errors, errors of calculation and other minor uncontentious changes [SPPA s.21.1].
 Note that this authority is distinct from the authority of the Board to "review" more serious (alleged) "errors" in it's Orders [see Ch.15: "Reviews and Court Appeals"].